balderdashy/sails-docs/concepts/Policies/Policies.md

 # Policies
 ### Overview

-Policies in Sails are versatile tools for authorization and access control-- they let you allow or deny access to your controllers down to a fine level of granularity.
+Policies in Sails are versatile tools for authorization and access control-- they let you allow or deny access to your actions down to a fine level of granularity.
 For example, if you were building Dropbox, before letting a user upload a file to a folder, you might check that she `isAuthenticated`, then ensure that she `canWrite` (has write permissions on the folder.)
 Finally, you'd want to check that the folder she's uploading into `hasEnoughSpace`.

 Policies can be used for anything: HTTP BasicAuth, 3rd party single-sign-on, OAuth 2.0, or your own custom authorization/authentication scheme.

-> NOTE: policies apply **only** to controller actions, not to views.
+> NOTE: policies apply **only** to controllers and actions, not to views.
 If you define a route in your [routes.js config file](http://sailsjs.com/docs/reference/configuration/sails-config-routes) that points directly to a view, no policies will be applied to it.
 To make sure policies are applied, you can instead define a controller action which displays your view, and point your route to that action. &nbsp;

 ### Writing Your First Policy